The Grand Teton's Upper Exum Climbing Route

 GTNP's Emergency Dispatch Center is open 24 hours every day during the summer high season (usually June 1 - Sept.
 30).
 Outside of the high season, hours are 6 a.m. to 10 p.m. (subject to change).

 911 works for voice calls and texting in Teton County, WY & ID, 24/7/365.
 Calls go to the Teton County Sheriff's dispatch center, not the park's dispatch center.
-If you are closer to an Idaho cellular tower, your voice call or text message might be transferred to the Teton County, Idaho, dispatch center.
+If you're closer to an Idaho cellular tower, your voice call or text message might be transferred to the Teton County, Idaho, dispatch center.

 1) the exact location of the injured party